-Do not fill the tank with leaded fuel, as this would cause damage to the catalytic converter.
+Do not use leaded gasoline; otherwise, permanent damage to the catalytic converter will result.

 Do not fill the tank with E85, i.e. fuel containing 85% ethanol, nor with FlexFuel.
-Otherwise the engine and fuel supply system will be damaged. ◀
+Otherwise, the engine and fuel supply system will be damaged.◀